Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns the server's package version and pinned upstream commit SHA(s), which is specific and distinct from sibling tools about instructions, proposals, etc.
+Description clearly states it returns the server's package version and pinned upstream commit SHA(s).
+Verb 'return' with specific resources, distinguishing it from sibling tools that deal with instructions, proposals, sections, etc.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.